 Overton - Sumner is a very small town located in the state of Nebraska.
 With a population of 2,403 people and just one neighborhood, Overton - Sumner is the 99th largest community in Nebraska.
-Much of the housing stock in Overton - Sumner was built prior to World War II, making it one of the older and more historic towns in the country.
+Overton - Sumner has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Overton - Sumner, you'll notice that it is more blue-collar than most other communities in America.
-35.02% of Overton - Sumner’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Overton - Sumner is generally considered to be a blue-collar town.
+35.02% of the Overton - Sumner workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Overton - Sumner is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Overton - Sumner who work in office and administrative support (15.45%), management occupations (10.53%), and sales jobs (7.29%).

-In terms of college education, the citizens of Overton - Sumner rank slightly lower than the national average.
-14.94% of adults 25 and older in Overton - Sumner have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Overton - Sumner are slightly less educated than the national average of 21.84% for the average city or town: 14.94% of adults in Overton - Sumner have a bachelor's degree or advanced degree

 The per capita income in Overton - Sumner in 2022 was $35,791, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $143,164 for a family of four.
 However, Overton - Sumner contains both very wealthy and poor people as well.